NiklasDob/numtorch/README.md

 # NumTorch

 **NumTorch** is a personal project aimed at recreating fundamental features of PyTorch using only NumPy/CuPy.
 The goal of the project is to gain a deeper understanding of the inner workings of PyTorch.
+This autograd implementation is inspired [Micrograd](https://github.com/karpathy/micrograd).

 ## Table of Contents
 - [Introduction](#introduction)